pramindanata/architecture-katas/kata/santa-workshop/adr/02-choose-inter-service-communication-style.md

 ## Context

 Selected architecture style introduce inter-service communication to the system.
-The communications can be sync or async depending on the scenarios.
-Standardizing both communication style and technology are essential to ensure the system meets the its driven architecture characteristic especially: elasticity, availability, & performance.
+The communications can be synchronous or asynchronous depending on the scenarios.
+Standardizing both communication style and technology are essential to ensure the system meets its driven architecture characteristic especially: elasticity, availability, & performance.

 ## Decision

-We choose to use both **sync & async communication** for this system because both of them can accomodate certain scenarios that exist in the system.
+We choose to use both **synchronous & asynchronous communication** for this system because both of them can accommodate certain scenarios that exist in the system.

-- Sync communication is used for a communication where immediate response is required.
+- Synchronous communication is used for a communication where immediate response is required.
-- Async communication is used for a communication that decoupled from the caller, allowing the system to remain resilient & responsive during high load.
+- Asynchronous communication is used for a communication that decoupled from the caller, allowing the system to remain resilient & responsive during high load.

-### Sync Communication
+### Synchronous Communication

 For the sync communication, **HTTPS is enough**.
-Currently there is no sync communication that require low latency and high throughput.
+Currently, there is no sync communication that require low latency and high throughput.
 Also, HTTPS is simpler to implemented.

-### Aysnc Communication
+### Asynchronous Communication

-For the async communication, the system must handle coordination between services to process a large number of present requests within a short period of time.
+For the asynchronous communication, the system must handle coordination between services to process many present requests within a short period of time.
 The messaging technology must support the following criteria.

-- Capable handling hundreds thousand of requests at a short period
+- Capable handling a hundred thousands requests at a short period
 - Support at-least once delivery semantic.
-It ensure no lost messages with cons of possibility of duplicated messages.
+It ensures no lost messages with cons of possibility of duplicated messages.
 Duplications are accepted because our system capable of consolidating duplicate data.
-Exactly once delivery semantic can be considered but it resource intensive.
+Exactly once delivery semantic can be considered but resource intensive.
 - Support distributing messages equally to available subscribers that deployed in different pod.
 - If possible, it has lower resource cost.

-We choose **Kafka** to handle async communication.
+We choose **Kafka** to handle asynchronous communication.
 It is battle tested and support majority of our criteria.
 Unfortunately, it has higher infrastructure and operational cost compared to some alternatives.

 Considered alternative: